List of countries by first MLB player: List

-The seven major Negro leagues from 1920 to 1948 were officially recognized as "major leagues" in December 2020.
+The seven major Negro leagues from 1920 to 1948 were officially recognized by MLB as "major leagues" in December 2020.
 Note that the status of the National Association as a major league is in dispute.
-National Association players are included in the major league records of sites such as Baseball-Reference.com and Retrosheet, thus are also included here.
+National Association players are included in the major league records of sites such as Baseball-Reference.com and Retrosheet and are included in this list.

 The European countries highlighted in blue have had a least one player born there play in a major league game, through the 2019 season.